| |

 Camp Santanoni, Newcomb, NY

-the Gate Lodge and West Cottage buildings, including stone
+and exterior rehabilitation of the Gate Lodge and West Cottage,

-masonry repair & rebuilding, roofing replacement, siding,
+including stone masonry repair & rebuilding, roofing, siding,

 windows and site work.
+A stabilization project for two buildings

 |